 | - || Black Bayou had a post office and no railroad service |

 We've created an expanded list of communities that existed in the 1890's and were located in the area around Zylks.
 The list can be found on our page for Communities Neighboring Zylks in the 1890's.

 When searching for family records, we have frequently made the mistake of not checking the neighboring counties/parishes.

-For example, we have great-grandparents who lived in the southwest corner of their home parish.
+For example, we have great-grandparents who lived in the northwest corner of their home parish.
 During their lives, most doctors and hospitals were in the next parish to the west.
-Almost all of the nearby churches and cemeteries were in the parish to the south.
+Almost all of the nearby churches and cemeteries were in the parish to the north.

 If you're in a similar situation, we hope that the following information helps.

 Websites to Help Your Genealogy Research ...

 When we do our genealogical research, we depend on Cyndi's List, FamilySearch, UsGenWeb Project, or Genealogy Trails.
-These user-friendly websites offer the information directly or else point to where you can find it.
-Their information is open to all and free to view - you should note that they might link to other websites which do charge.
+These websites offer the information directly or else point to where you can find it.
+Their information is open to all and free to view - although it should be mentioned that they might link to other websites which do charge.

 To help you get started, the following links will take you to the pages that are relevant to Zylks: